crusher-dev/documentation/docs/concept/sql-extensions.md

 ### Optionality of SELECT \* FROM

-In QuestDB `select * from` is optional.
+In Crusher `select * from` is optional.
 So `SELECT * FROM tab;` achieves the same effect as `tab;` While `select * from` makes SQL look more complete, there are examples where its optionality makes things a lot easier to read.

 ### Optionality of GROUP BY

-The `GROUP BY` clause is optional and can be omitted as the QuestDB optimiser derives group-by implementation from `SELECT` clause.
+The `GROUP BY` clause is optional and can be omitted as the Crusher optimiser derives group-by implementation from `SELECT` clause.

 In standard SQL, users might write a query like the below.